Have you decided to switch to natural pet care products?

-When I decided to develop insect, flea and tick repelling products I wanted them to be safe.
+When I decided to develop insect, flea, and tick repelling products I wanted them to be safe.
 Not only for our dogs and us but also for the environment.
-Commercial repellents contain synthetic ingredients that repel insect, fleas, and/or ticks.
-Many of them have been linked to skin irritation, negative respiratory effects and rashes.
-Not only this but they are known to have a negative effect on bees, fish, birds and the environment in general.
+Commercial repellents contain synthetic ingredients that repel insects, fleas, and/or ticks.
+Many of them have been linked to skin irritation, negative respiratory effects, and rashes.
+Not only this but they are known to have a negative effect on bees, fish, birds, and the environment in general.
 Find out here what to avoid.

 3) Don’t rely on the front label.

 Many manufactures and marketers rely on the fact that people don’t read labels.
 One will find flashy bold prints on the front of the bottle claiming to be “vegan” or “sustainable”.
 But it’s often not the case.

 A vegan product is a product without the addition of any animal products or by-products.
 It’s important to remember that vegan doesn’t necessarily mean natural.
 Some of the animal-derived ingredients are not always replaced by botanical, plant-based ingredients.
 They are instead often substituted with synthetic ingredients made in laboratories.

 Sustainability is the ability to exist constantly.
 Sustainable products are those products that provide environmental, social, and economic benefits.
 While protecting public health and the environment over their whole life cycle.
 From the extraction of raw materials until the final disposal (Wikipedia).
 When products are labeled as sustainable is it just the content or is the packaging sustainable as well?